Asian stocks rise ahead of US economic data amid virus fears

 Market benchmarks in Shanghai, Seoul and Sydney rose while Hong Kong retreated.
 Japanese markets were closed for a holiday.

-Investors looked ahead to third-quarter U.S. economic growth data due out Wednesday after Wall Street's benchmark S&P 500 index ended last week down as rising infection numbers collided with optimism about a possible vaccine.
+Investors looked ahead to U.S. economic growth data due out Wednesday after Wall Street's benchmark S&P 500 index ended last week down as rising infection numbers collided with hopes for a possible vaccine.
 Also Wednesday, the U.S. Federal Reserve is due to report on its latest meeting, though no surprises are expected.

 "In the short term, the negative news may well win out," said Patrik Schowitz of J.P.
 Morgan Asset Management in a report.
 He noted U.S. economic data are "beginning to wobble a bit."